Training contracts and commencement

 14 days after the start of the apprenticeship or traineeship.

 3. The AASN provider should visit the workplace to perform an induction and advise the employer and apprentice or trainee of their obligations under the training contract.

-4. The employer must ensure that the signed training contract is given to the AASN provider within
+4. The employer must take all reasonable steps to ensure that the signed training contract is given to the AASN provider within

 28 days of the commencement of the apprenticeship or traineeship.